How do you choose who teaches at PUGS?

 What support can I get from PUGS?

 We want your PUGS course to be successful, which means the leadership team will have your back throughout the process.
-We are experts in the best practices of lifelong learning.
+We are experts in the best practices of pedagogy.
 We will help you from course development through the marketing process to the technical and content elements of course production, hosting, and participant experience.
 Reach out for anything you need.

 What kind of course materials do I need to produce?